sathreyashankar/sathreyashankar/README.md

 <h2 align="center">Hi there 👋, I'm Athreya</h2>

-I'm a final year undergraduate student majoring in Computer Science and Engineering at AJ Institute of Engineering Technology
+I'm a final year undergraduate student majoring in Computer Science and Engineering

 <!--
 **sathreyashankar/sathreyashankar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.